BillyA287/dashboard/README.md

 - **Delete User**: Removes users from the list with visual feedback.
 - **Search and Filter**: Filters users by name, email, or role.
 - **Sort Users**: Sorts users by name, email, or role in ascending or descending order.
+- **Search and Sort Added Users**: Users added to the table can be searched through or sorted by column.
 - **Visual Feedback**: Provides loading indicators and snackbar notifications for user actions.

 ---